How Much Does It Cost to Develop IoT Software?

 If you want to avoid money waste, mobile app development supposes initial MVP creation, especially when it comes to building bridges between IoT industry and mobile devices.

-IoT mobile apps are much cheaper to properly link with connected devices when you conduct an MVP-building stage (image by Julian 🎨)
+Popular IoT apps are much cheaper to properly link with connected devices when you conduct an MVP-building stage (image by Julien Clauzier)

-Throughout the project’s life cycle there’s a place for various adjustments that are much cheaper and faster to implement in MVP than to remake a full-fledged software.
+Throughout the project’s life cycle, especially in home automation, there’s a place for various adjustments that are much cheaper and faster to implement in MVP than to remake a full-fledged software.
 Not to mention extra costs spent on handling issues and challenges that may appear through the development.
 Exactly the MVP stage allows you not to start over the development, thus, letting you avoid unnecessary expenditures and gather more feedback.

-The greatest combo for making the cost to develop IoT based apps significantly lower is providing QA in the early stages of your MVP.
+The most effective strategy for significantly reducing IoT software development costs is to implement QA (Quality Assurance) early in the MVP (Minimum Viable Product) stage, especially during the testing of IoT prototypes.
 The later you provide Quality Assurance for your product, the bigger risks are to encounter bugs and unexpected challenges at the further development stages.

 On the contrary, early QA allows to foresee and prevent a great number of such issues that could drastically slow progress and hit with excessive financial expenditures.